corinnekost/arduino/README.md

-# arduino_iot
+# arduino
 Arduino Project Code
-  Primary purpose is to collect sketches used during IoT class - Winter Semester 2025
+  The purpose of this repository is to store code used during Winter 2025 semester.
+Covering Internet of Things as well as foundational circuit-building via Student Kit